luxeengine/luxe-docs/docs/tutorials/draw-and-input/index.md

     Add a losing condition, like if you have 5 lives and each time you miss, you lose one.
 When you have 0, display a game over message.
 You'll probably want to want make ++space++ key restart the game, which will require resetting the state and `pebbles.clear()`

 !!! tip "Add win state"
     Add a win condition, like if you collect 20 pebbles or survive for a certain amount of time.
-You can use `IO.timestamp()` to get a time in seconds and display it (once at the beginning of the game and then `start - now`)
+You can use `IO.timestamp()` to get a time in seconds and display it (once at the beginning of the game and then `now - start`)

 !!! tip "Automatic pebbles"
     Try making a `var timer = 0` and `if(timer_ready) { create_pebble() }` with a random time value each time.
 The random time can get faster the more you play.